Alaricdragon/Starlords_Temp/README.md

     * "shortcut" : "shortcutLey" if this is set to one of the acsepted value, will add a hotkey to an option. only works for "option_" lines. possable options are:
       * "ESCAPE"
     * "lines" is the dialog lines for every line a starlord speaks. this comes in 2 forms. the first, wish we will call basic, and the second, that we will call advanced:
+  * "dialogValue": jsonObject. a 'dialogValue' is something that is only called by certain functions, and is basically a inputed value. you can add the following functions to this object:
+    * "base" : Intiger. is a static number added to the dialogValues output.
+    * "multi" : double. is a multiplayer for the dialogs value final output.
+    * please note: every following 'value' can hold the following data: "base" and "multi". the eq used is: (valueOfFunction + base)*multi.
+    * "relationWithPlayer": multi. is the relation the lord has to the player.
+    * "lordLoyalty": multi. is the relation the lord has with there faction.
+    * "playerWealth": multi. is the number of credits the player has
+    * "lordWealth": multi. is the number of credits the lord has
+    * "playerLevel": multi. is the level of the player
+    * "lordLevel": multi. is the level of the lord
+    * "playerRank": multi. is the rank of the player
+    * "lordRank": multi. is the rank of the lord
+    * "playerLordRomanceAction": multi. is the number of romantic actions the lord and player have had
+    * "lordsInFeast": multi. is the number of lords at the current feast (0 if the interacting lord is not at a feast)
+    * "lordProposalSupporters": multi. is the number of lords supporting the interacting lords current proposal.
+    * "lordProposalOpposers": multi. is the number of lords opposing the interacting lords current proposal.
+    * "playerProposalSupporters": multi. is the number of lords supporting the players current proposal.
+    * "playerProposalOpposers": multi. is the number of lords opposing the player current proposal.
+    * "curProposalSupporters": multi. is the number of lords supporting the current proposal.
+    * "curProposalOpposers": multi. is the number of lords supporting the current proposal.
+    * "validLordNumbers": "base":int, "multi":double, "rules":rule JsonObject. what this does is it looks at all starlords in the game, and the number of lords that meet all "rule" requirements.
+    * "conditionalValue": "base":int, "dialogValue": dialogvalue JsonObject, "multi":double, "rules":rule JsonObject. this runs the inputed 'rules' json object, and if the requirements are met, it will output its value.
+    * "conditionalValue": jsonArray. this jsonArray holds a list of 'conditionalValue' objects. it then returns the sum of all the conditionalValues.
+    * "DialogData": jsonObject, were each object is structured as "dialogID":{"base":int, "multi":double}. if the linked dialog data is not a int, it will be ignored
+    * "MemoryData": jsonObject, were each object is structured as "MemoryID":{"base":int, "multi":double}. if the linked memoryID is not a int, it will be ignored (keep in mind: this can get any data in starsectors memory. data ID must start with '$' or it might break something)
+    * "LordMemoryData": jsonObject, were each object is structured as "lordMemoryID":{"base":int, "multi":double}. if the linked lord data is not a int, it will be ignored
   * for both basic and advanced lines, you can also input a number of custom markers into your dialog that will be replaced with data automaticly. the markers are as follows
   * there are a few diffrent targets for markers. the targets are:
     * PLAYER